mobiusml/aana_sdk/README.md

 Aana SDK is a powerful framework for building multimodal applications.
 It facilitates the large-scale deployment of machine learning models, including those for vision, audio, and language, and supports Retrieval-Augmented Generation (RAG) systems.
 This enables the development of advanced applications such as search engines, recommendation systems, and data insights platforms.

+The SDK is designed according to the following principles:

+- **Reliability**: Aana is designed to be reliable and robust.
+It is built to be fault-tolerant and to handle failures gracefully.
+- **Scalability**: Aana is designed to be scalable.
+It is built on top of Ray, a distributed computing framework, and can be easily scaled to multiple servers.
+- **Efficiency**: Aana is designed to be efficient.
+It is built to be fast and parallel and to use resources efficiently.
+- **Easy to Use**: Aana is designed to be easy to use by developers.
+It is built to be modular, with a lot of automation and abstraction.
+These design principles are reflected in the architecture of the SDK.
+The SDK is built on top of Ray, a distributed computing framework.

+Although we are trying to follow these principles, we are aware that there is always room for improvement.
+The SDK is still in development, and not all features are fully implemented.
+We are constantly working on improving the SDK, and we welcome any feedback or suggestions.

 ## Why use Aana SDK?

 Nowadays, it is getting easier to experiment with machine learning models and build prototypes.
 However, deploying these models at scale and integrating them into real-world applications is still a challenge.